-e.
-Final Decision When Contractor or Subcontractor Fails to Respond.
+(e) Final Decision When Contractor or Subcontractor Fails to Respond.
 When a contractor or subcontractor fails to respond to a challenge notice, other than a failure to respond to a challenge related to a commercial item, the Contracting Officer will issue a final decision to the contractor or subcontractor in accordance with the Disputes clause of this contract pertaining to the validity of the asserted restriction.
 This final decision shall be issued as soon as possible after the expiration of the time period of paragraph (d)(1)(ii) or (d)(2) of this clause.
-Following issuance of the final decision, the Contracting Officer will comply with the procedures in paragraphs (f) (2) (ii) through (iv) of this clause.
+Following issuance of the final decision, the Contracting Officer will comply with the procedures in paragraphs (f)(2)(ii) through (iv) of this clause.

-f.
-Final Decision When the Contractor Responds.
+(f) Final Decision When the Contractor Responds.

 (1) If the Contracting Officer determines that the contractor or subcontractor has justified the validity of the restrictive marking, the Contracting Officer shall issue a final decision to the contractor or subcontractor sustaining the validity of the restrictive marking, and stating that the Government will continue to be bound by the restrictive marking.
-This final decision shall be issued within sixty (60) days after receipt of the contractor's or subcontractor's response to the challenge notice, or within such longer period that the Contracting Officer has notified the contractor or subcontractor that the Government will require.
+This final decision shall be issued within sixty (60) days after receipt of the contractor's or subcontractors response to the challenge notice, or within such longer period that the Contracting Officer has notified the contractor or subcontractor that the Government will require.
 The notification of a longer period will be made within sixty (60) days after receipt of the response to the challenge notice.
+(2)(i) If the Contracting Officer determines that the validity of the restrictive marking is not justified, the Contracting Officer shall issue a final decision to the contractor or subcontractor in accordance with the Disputes clause of this contract.
+Notwithstanding paragraph (e) of the Disputes clause, the final decision shall be issued within sixty (60) days after receipt of the contract. or within such longer period that the Contractor or subcontractor in the Disputes clause to the challenge notice.

-(i) If the Contracting Officer determines that the validity of the restrictive marking is not justified, the Contracting Officer shall issue a final decision to the contractor or subcontractor in accordance with the Disputes clause of this contract.
-Notwithstanding paragraph (e) of the Disputes clause, the final decision shall be issued within sixty (60) days after receipt of the contractor's or subcontractor or subcontractor, or within such longer period that the Contracting Officer has notified the contractor or subcontractor that the Government will require.
+the Contracting Officer has notified the contractor or subcontractor that the Government will require.
 The notification of a longer period will be made within sixty (60) days after receipt of the response to the challenge notice.